iamgreaser/sackit/README.txt

   - I didn't really notice much difference with gm-pants.it.
 - IT v2.14 COMPLETELY SCREWS EVERYTHING OVER, as it switches to a cubic-spline *FLOATING-POINT* mixer.
-  - It also appears to double the volume.
+  - It also appears to double the volume in mono mode to match stereo mode volumes.
 - IT v2.14 patch 3 does LOTS OF THINGS:
   - Hey guys, I'm a resonant filter!
     - Not much of an issue as I've seen the actual ASM source code Jeff released,